Advertisement

 Additional Notes

-This program provides eligible residents with long-term, interest-free, deferred payment loans for necessary home repairs and has approximately a one-year waiting list.
+This Housing Rehabilitation Program provides long-term, interest-free, deferred payment loans for home repairs and has approximately a one-year waiting list.

 Other Programs